carljparker/data-512-final/project-data512a.md

 covid_19_deaths_by_rally.head()
 ```

+### Remove duplicate rows from dataframe ###

-Trump visited the following counties twice, which creates duplicate rows in the dataframe.
+Trump visited the following counties more than once, which creates duplicate rows in the dataframe.

 - Maricopa, Arizona, US
 - Douglas, Nevada, US
 - Cumberland, North Carolina, US

-Drop those duplicate rows.

 ```python
 len( covid_19_deaths_by_rally ) - len( covid_19_deaths_by_rally.drop_duplicates() )
 ```

+Drop those duplicate rows.

 ```python
 covid_19_deaths_by_rally.drop_duplicates( inplace = True )
 len( covid_19_deaths_by_rally ) - len( covid_19_deaths_by_rally.drop_duplicates() )
 ```

+### Repair the index after dropping duplicate rows ###

 Dropping rows leaves gaps in the index.
 For example, note that `29` is missing below.
 Renumber the index.